danrot/master-thesis/01_introduction.md

 The concrete implementation of this interface used by Sulu is Jackalope[^6], which also includes some different transport layers.
-At the moment there are layers for Jackrabbit[^7], which is an implementation of a content repository from the apache foundation, and for doctrine dbal[^8], which is database abstraction layer.
+At the moment there are layers for Jackrabbit[^7], which is an implementation of a content repository from the apache foundation, and for Doctrine DBAL[^8], which is database abstraction layer.
 This means that you can also use a relational database as a content repository.

 Jackrabbit already supports versioning of content, so it was very easy to implement in Jackalope.
-However, at the moment the doctrine dbal transport layer does not have any versioning capabilities.
+However, at the moment the Doctrine DBAL transport layer does not have any versioning capabilities.
 The goal of this thesis is to add this functionality to this transport layer.